Sarfeher/server-mindset-server-client/tasks.md

 Answer the following questions:

-- What is the difference between the request body and the response body?
+- What is the difference between the request body and the response body? req body contain a json what we send and in the response json but with ID

 - What is happening, if you miss the content type header?
+  415 Unsupported Media Type

 - What is happening, if you send a malformed JSON?

 - What is happening, if you send correctly formed JSON but, its values are invalid (e.g. the kind is "spider" or the name is an empty string)?
+  400 Bad Request

 - Why it is not needed to send a `Content-Type` header for the GET requests?
+  Because we dont send body

 ### Background materials